Skip Ribbon Commands

 The VCE – Baccalaureate is another form of recognition for high-achieving students and students undertaking specific study or activities.

-These awards can provide opportunities and a portfolio to help your career and personal development.
+It can provide opportunities and a portfolio to help your career and personal development.
+It recognises depth, breadth and achievement in VCE subjects.

-• study scores for at least 2 or more Unit 3 and 4 sequences.
+- study scores for at least 2 or more Unit 3–4 sequences.

-Awards and recognition are available for high-achieving students, and students studying arts, design, technology or VCE Extended Investigation, or those involved in community service or public speaking.
+Awards and recognition are available for high-achieving students, and students studying arts, design, technologies or VCE Extended Investigation, or those involved in community service or public speaking.

 Find out more about student events and awards.